51 Worked Examples: Fluid Flows

 Therefore, the force on the plate is

-If the level stays constant then the net mass (or volume) flow the system is a constant in that the mass of water coming in per unit time is equal to the mass (or volume) of water leaving per unit time.
-In terms of the problem parameters then
+If the level stays constant, then the system’s net mass (or volume) flow is constant in that the mass of water coming in per unit time is equal to the mass (or volume) of water leaving per unit time.
+In terms of the problem parameters, then

 so